burggraaff/fpcup/README.md

 The provincial basemaps are included in the repository but may not load properly when importing into a different working directory.
 This can be solved temporarily by working in the `fpcup` directory or copying the files over to your working directory.
 A permanent fix would be to package the data into the module.
-To generate the basemaps, download data from [PDOK](https://service.pdok.nl/brt/topnl/atom/top10nl.xml) and process them using the [generate_basemaps.py script](generate_basemaps.py).
+If you would like to generate or modify the basemaps yourself, download data from [PDOK](https://service.pdok.nl/brt/topnl/atom/top10nl.xml) and process them using the [generate_basemaps.py script](generate_basemaps.py).

 ### Use
 The `fpcup` module can be used through the scripts provided in this repository, which can run WOFOST ensembles and analyse the outputs.